 EML5425 Effective Ministry with Adults

 A study of the characteristics, needs, and problems of adults of various ages, and the ministries of local-church adult education, with attention to principles, programs, and resources.
 3 hours.

 EML5430 Strategies for Youth and Young Adult Ministries

 A course on contemporary strategies for reaching today’s youth, with emphasis on evangelism and discipleship.
-Attention is given to the philosophy of, and principles for, the four levels of programming: outreach, growth, ministry, and multiplication.
+Attention is given to the philosophy of, and principles for, the four levels of programming: outreach, spiritual growth, ministry training, and leadership multiplication.
 Examination of area ministry strategies through field trips gives practical opportunity to apply classroom instruction to real-world scenarios.
 3 hours.